Volunteer Opportunities

 Adaptive Recreation

-• iCan Bike & Finale (June 5-9, 2023, Finale is June 10): This program uses adapted equipment to help individuals with disabilities learn to ride a two-wheel bicycle.
+- iCan Bike & Finale (June 2025): This program uses adapted equipment to help individuals with disabilities learn to ride a two-wheel bicycle.
 Volunteers (15 years and older) run/jog/walk alongside the participant and provide physical and emotional support.
 Each volunteer is assigned to work with the same participant all week at camp.
 Commitment: One 75-minute session each day Monday to Friday as well as attend an orientation prior to the program week.

 Special Events

-• Blarney Breakfast (TBD 2024): Come out and join your friends, neighbors, and local celebrities by volunteering at Blarney Breakfast, an event to benefit the persons served at Capper Foundation.
+- Blarney Breakfast (March 2025): Come out and join your friends, neighbors, and local celebrities by volunteering at Blarney Breakfast, an event to benefit the persons served at Capper Foundation.
 There are many opportunities to help with the food, fun, and festivities!
 You are sure to have a good time while supporting an event that helps raise funds to benefit children and adults in our community with disabilities!

 Adult Day Services